quantori/nsaph-census/README.md

 A Python Module for easy specification of custom census data sets.

-For instructions on running code see the notebook (here)[notebooks/workflow_example.ipynb]
+For instructions on running code see the notebook [here](notebooks/workflow_example.ipynb)

-## TODO
+## Change Log

-- Detailed Readme
+#### Version 0.3 June 2021:
-- Change `assert` statements to better exceptions
+Logging in place instead of print statements, successful complete runs with CWL.
-- ensure that DataPlan.add_geoid correctly assembles FIPS codes
+Some user + code documentation, support for commonly used geographies.